 11.22.2.5 Allocation of the GMC Among Scheduling Coordinators

-The costs will be allocated to the service charges that comprise the Grid Management Charge according to the formula in Appendix F, Schedule 1, Part A. The costs recovered through the Grid Management Charge shall not exceed $202 million unless the CAISO submits a tariff amendment increasing this amount pursuant to Section 205 of the FPA and FERC accepts such amendment.
+The costs will be allocated to the service charges that comprise the Grid Management Charge according to the formula in Appendix F, Schedule 1, Part A. The costs recovered through the Grid Management Charge shall not exceed $202 million for 2024, $245 million for 2025, and $250 million for 2026 and thereafter unless the CAISO submits a tariff amendment increasing this amount pursuant to Section 205 of the FPA and FERC accepts such amendment.
 The service charges, as described in more detail in Appendix F, Schedule 1, Part A, are as follows:

 (a) Market Services Charge;

+(b) System Operations Charge (for 2024);

+(c) System Operations Real-Time Dispatch Charge (for 2025 and thereafter);

-(b) System Operations Charge; and
+(d) System Operations Balancing Authority Area Services Charge (for 2025 and thereafter); and

-(c) CRR Services Charge.
+(e) CRR Services Charge.

-The charges shall be levied separately monthly in arrears on all Scheduling Coordinators based on the billing determinants specified below for each charge in accordance with formulae set out in Appendix F, Schedule 1, Part A.
+As described in the Business Practice Manual, the CAISO assesses these charges separately on all Scheduling Coordinators based on their Measured Demand, Energy, or Ancillary Services, consistent with the formulae set out in Appendix F, Schedule 1, Part A.

 11.22.2.5.1 Market Services Charge